Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Author contributions

-\section{Author Contributions}
+\section{Author contributions}

-A.D. designed the printed circuit boards and developed firmware.
-A.R. and A.M. designed bodies and optimized bristles.
-V.P and M.B. developed AMPy package.
-D.S., V.S., M.B., and T.K. performed studies of individual robots.
-O.B. measured discharge characteristics.
-A.R. performed studies of collective effects.
-A.R. and N.O. compared robotic platforms.
-V.P. and N.O. reviewed characteristic quantities describing active matter systems.
-E.P., A.R., A.D., and O.B. soldered PCBs and assembled robots.
-N.O. put forward the idea and supervised the project.
-All authors contributed to the manuscript preparation, data processing, and discussion of results.
+Alexey Dmitriev designed the printed circuit boards and developed the firmware.
+Vadim Porvatov and Mikhail Buzakov developed the AMPy package.
+Alina Rozenblit and Anastasia Molodtsova designed Swarmodroid bodies and optimized bristles.
+Daria Sennikova, Vyacheslav Smirnov, Mikhail Buzakov, and Timur Karimov performed studies of individual Swarmodroids.
+Oleg Burmistrov measured the discharge characteristics of the robots.
+Ekaterina Puhtina, Alina Rozenblit, Alexey Dmitriev, and Oleg Burmistrov soldered PCBs and assembled the robots.
+Nikita Olekhno put forward the idea and supervised the project.
+All authors contributed to the preparation of the manuscript, data processing, and discussion of the results.